DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 :mega: **NOTE:** There is a highly similar workflow for 2.2+ (and your 2.X projects are still fully compatible with this format!).

 **:purple_heart: DLC 2.2:** as of 2.2 we support "multi-animal projects," but these new features can also be used on single animals too (details below).
-The workflow is highly similar, but with some key steps that differ.
+The workflow is highly similar, but with a few key additional steps.
 Please carefully review the functions below for more details.
 You can search/look for **maDeepLabCut** for specific steps that are changed.

  <p align="center">
 <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1587769981819-MQTWHOFRSEVRQCJJJ3WV/ke17ZwdGBToddI8pDm48kC35rDtt7orAfBnUphidUjFZw-zPPgdn4jUwVcJE1ZvWQUxwkmyExglNqGp0IvTJZamWLI2zvYWH8K3-s_4yszcp2ryTI0HqTOaaUohrI8PImr0R2dpGVvtLOUccqmg3rERuQynZZO7wgiB_e1DQPsY/workflow.png?format=1000w" height="570">